-Dr. Nicole Jarrett joined Cooper Plastic Surgery in 2016 and is currently Program Director of the Plastic Surgery Residency and Assistant Professor of Surgery at Cooper Medical School of Rowan University.
+Dr. Nicole Jarrett joined Cooper Plastic Surgery in 2016 and is currently Program Director of the Plastic Surgery Residency and Associate Professor of Clinical Surgery at Cooper Medical School of Rowan University.
 A native of New York City, she has her undergraduate degree from Harvard University and her medical degree from Weill Medical College of Cornell University.
 She then completed her General Surgery residency at Yale-New Haven Hospital, her Plastic Surgery residency at University of Pittsburgh Medical Center, and her Hand Surgery fellowship at University of Pittsburgh Medical Center.
 She is Board Certified in Plastic Surgery and General Surgery and holds a Certificate of Added Qualification in Hand Surgery.

 Her main clinical interests are hand surgery and extremity reconstruction.
 She also has a strong interest in surgical education.
 She currently serves on committees for the American Society of Plastic Surgery, American Society for Surgery of the Hand, American Association for Hand Surgery, and American Council of Academic Plastic Surgeons.